-The primary purpose of the Audit Committee (the “Committee”) is to act on behalf of the Board of Directors (the “Board”) in fulfilling its responsibility to oversee management’s conduct of the Company’s financial reporting process and ensuring the integrity of the Company’s financial statements.
+The purpose of the Audit Committee (the “Committee”) of the Board of Directors (the “Board”) of Exelixis, Inc. (the “Company”) is to assist the Board in fulfilling its responsibility to oversee management’s conduct of the Company’s financial reporting process and ensuring the integrity of the Company’s financial statements.
 Committee members shall be independent and financially literate.
-Generally, the responsibility of the Committee includes:

-The Committee shall comprise not less than three members of the Board.
-Each member of the Committee shall meet the requirements of the listing standards of the Nasdaq Stock Market and Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended, and the rules and regulations of the Securities and Exchange Commission (“SEC”) applicable to Committee members as in effect from time to time.
+The Committee shall consist of at least three (3) members of the Board.
+Each member of the Committee shall meet the requirements of the listing standards of the Nasdaq Stock Market (“Nasdaq”) and Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended, and the rules and regulations of the Securities and Exchange Commission (“SEC”) applicable to audit committee members, as in effect from time to time.
 Accordingly, all of the members will be directors who:

 - have no relationship to the Company that may interfere with the exercise of their independence from management and the Company and satisfy the independence requirements of Rule 5605(a)(2) of the listing standards of the Nasdaq Stock Market and Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended, and the rules and regulations of the Nasdaq Stock Market and SEC applicable to Committee members as in effect from time to time; and

-Key Responsibilities The Committee shall oversee the Company’s financial reporting process on behalf of the Board and shall have direct responsibility for the appointment, compensation, retention and oversight of the work of the auditors, who shall report directly and be accountable to the Committee.
-The Committee’s job is one of oversight and it recognizes that the Company’s management is responsible for preparing the Company’s financial statements and that the outside auditors are responsible for auditing those financial statements.
-Accordingly, the Committee is responsible for the review and resolution of any disagreements the outside auditors may have with the Company’s management.
-The Committee recognizes that Company management, as well as the outside auditors, have more time, knowledge and more detailed information about the Company than do Committee members; consequently, in carrying out its oversight responsibilities, the Committee is not providing any expert or special assurance as to the Company’s financial statements or any professional certification as to the outside auditor’s work.
+While the Committee has the responsibilities and powers provided in this Charter, it is not the duty of the Committee to plan or conduct audits, or to determine that the Company’s financial statements are complete and accurate and are in accordance with generally accepted accounting principles (“GAAP”).
+Management remains responsible for the preparation, presentation and integrity of the Company’s financial statements and for the appropriateness of the accounting principles and reporting policies that are used by the Company.
+The independent auditors (the “auditors”) are responsible for auditing the Company’s financial statements and for reviewing the Company’s unaudited interim financial statements.
+Rather, the Committee’s role is to oversee the Company’s financial reporting process on behalf of the Board, including direct responsibility for the appointment, compensation, retention and oversight of the work of the auditors, who shall report directly and be accountable to the Committee.
+The Committee recognizes that Company management, as well as the auditors, have more time, knowledge and more detailed information about the Company than do Committee members; consequently, in carrying out its oversight responsibilities, the Committee is not providing any expert or special assurance as to the Company’s financial statements or any professional certification as to the auditors’ work.

-- The Committee shall evaluate the performance of the auditors, assess their qualifications and determine whether to retain or to terminate the existing auditors or to appoint and engage new auditors for the ensuing year.
-The Committee shall have the ultimate authority and responsibility to appoint and remove, compensate and review the performance of the independent auditors.
+- Evaluate the performance of the auditors, assess their qualifications and determine whether to retain or to terminate the existing auditors or to appoint and engage new auditors for the ensuing year.
+The Committee shall have the ultimate authority and responsibility to appoint and remove, compensate and review the performance of the auditors.

-- The Committee shall meet and review with the outside auditors all critical accounting policies and practices of the Company, alternative treatments of financial information within GAAP that have been discussed by the outside auditors with management, and the treatment preferred by the outside auditors.
+- Meet and review with the auditors all critical accounting policies and practices of the Company, alternative treatments of financial information within GAAP that have been discussed by the auditors with management, and the treatment preferred by the auditors.

-- The Committee shall prepare the report of the Committee required by the rules of the SEC to be included in the Company’s annual proxy statement.
+- Prepare the report of the Committee required by the rules of the SEC to be included in the Company’s annual proxy statement.

-- The Committee shall meet and review with management and the outside auditors the results of the annual audit and the audited financial statements to be included in the Company’s Annual Report on Form 10-K and Annual Report to Stockholders, review and consider with the outside auditors the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees (“AS No. 1301”) and, based on the discussions with management and the outside auditors, recommend to the Board whether the audited financial statements should be included in the Company’s Annual Report on Form 10-K.
+- Meet and review with management and the auditors the results of the annual audit and the audited financial statements to be included in the Company’s Annual Report on Form 10-K and Annual Report to Stockholders, review and consider with the auditors the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (“PCAOB”) and the SEC and, based on the discussions with management and the auditors, recommend to the Board whether the audited financial statements should be included in the Company’s Annual Report on Form 10-K.

-- As a whole, or through the Committee chair, the Committee shall meet and review with management and the outside auditors the Company’s interim financial results and the unaudited interim financial statements to be included in quarterly filings with the SEC and the matters required to be discussed by AS No. 1301; this review will occur prior to the Company’s filing of the Quarterly Reports on Form 10-Q.
+- Meet and review with management and the auditors the Company’s interim financial results and the unaudited interim financial statements to be included in quarterly filings with the SEC and the matters required to be discussed by the applicable requirements of the PCAOB and the SEC ; this review may be conducted by the full Committee or the Chair of the Committee, and shall occur prior to the filing of the Company’s Quarterly Reports on Form 10-Q.

-- The Committee shall review and discuss any earnings press releases, as well as any financial information and earnings guidance provided to analysts and rating agencies.
+- Review and discuss any earnings press releases (including any presentation of non-GAAP financial information) and, to the extent appropriate, any financial information and earnings guidance provided to analysts and rating agencies.

-- The Committee shall review and discuss with management and the outside auditors the quality and adequacy of the Company’s internal controls and the attestation of the independent auditors with respect to those controls required by Section 404 of the Sarbanes-Oxley Act of 2002, and the Committee shall have the further authority to meet with the internal auditors or individuals performing those functions on behalf of the Company.
+- Review and discuss with management and the auditors the quality and adequacy of the Company’s internal controls and the attestation of the auditors with respect to those controls required by Section 404 of the Sarbanes-Oxley Act of 2002, and the Committee shall have the further authority to meet with the internal auditors or individuals performing those functions on behalf of the Company.
 The review shall include any material issues raised by the internal auditors or by any inquiry or investigation by governmental authorities.
-The Committee shall also review and discuss with the auditors and, if appropriate, management any management or internal control letter issued or, to the extent practicable, proposed to be issued by the auditors, as well as management’s response, if any, to such letter and any additional material written communications between the auditors and management.
+The Committee shall also review and discuss with the auditors and, if appropriate management any management or internal control letter issued or, to the extent practicable, proposed to be issued by the auditors, as well as management’s response, if any, to such letter and any additional material written communications between the auditors and management.

-- discuss with the outside auditors any such disclosed relationships and their impact on the outside auditor’s independence; and
+- discuss with the auditors any such disclosed relationships and their impact on the auditor’s independence; and

-- take appropriate action to oversee the independence of the outside auditor.
+- take appropriate action to oversee the independence of the auditors.

-- The Committee shall determine and approve engagements of the auditors, prior to commencement of such engagements (unless in compliance with exceptions available under applicable laws and rules related to immaterial aggregate amounts of services), to perform:
+- Determine and approve engagements of the auditors, prior to commencement of such engagements (unless in compliance with exceptions available under applicable laws and rules related to immaterial aggregate amounts of services), to perform:

 - all proposed audit, review and attest services, including the scope of and plans for the audit, the adequacy of staffing and the compensation to be paid, at the Company’s expense, to the auditors; and